alexqfredrickson/notes/devops/kubernetes.md

 Container images are portable, self-contained bundles of software along with dependenies.
 Container images are OCI-compliant - meaning that they can run on Docker, K8S, AWS ECS, etc. A container is an *instance* of a container image - an Nginx container image can spawn multiple redundant Nginx containers.
 Images are stacks of layers overlaid on one another.

 Image tags distinguish versions of container images.
 The `latest` tag is the default.

+### Dockerfiles

+Dockerfiles are used to build images.

+One approach to building a Dockerfile is to start with a blank base image, start an interactive session with it, do whatever you need to do, and use `history` to get a list of the commands used to bootstrap the container, and copy those commands into a Dockerfile.

+Docker caches layers used in builds - the fewer layers, the better for build times.
+Multi-stage builds reduce the size of the final container image.

+  * You start with a `FROM` directive which specifies a base image (like `alpine`).
+  * `MAINTAINER` is used to specify who is maintaining a container. `LABEL` is an alternative.
+  * `RUN` executes shell commands that run when the container is built.
+  * `CMD` executes shell commands that run when the container *starts*.
+  * `WORKDIR` creates a directory if it doesn't exist, and provides a filesystem context for `RUN` commands.
+  * `COPY` can be used to borrow things from other containers, thus making a child (or inherited) container a bit smaller.
+  * `USER` specifies a non-root user for the container to run in.
+Note that the user has to actually exist.
+  * `ENTRYPOINT` specifies that any CLI arguments passed to `docker run [image]` will then be passed to some executable running in the Docker container.
+For example: if `CMD` needs arguments at `docker run`-time, then you should replace `CMD` with `ENTRYPOINT`.

 ### Docker

 Docker commands generally follow `docker [noun] [verb]` syntax.

-`docker run -it` means start a *interactive*, *teletype interface* session with a container (i.e. using a terminal). `--rm` will remove a container once it exits.
+`docker run -it` means start a *interactive*, *teletype interface* session with a container (i.e. using a terminal).

+  * `--rm` will remove a container once it exits.
+  * `-d` runs in the background (i.e. *detached*).
+  * `-P` publishes all ports, which is like the `EXPOSE` directive in a Dockerfile, which exposes all ports (using a random port).
+  * `-p 12345:80` will publish a container's ports to the host.
+The first parameter is the *host port*, and the second parameter is the *container port* to which it is mapped. `12345` in this case is the external port used to access some application running on port `80` within the running container.
+  * `-v` provides a volume mount so that a running container can access the file system of the host machine running the container.

 `docker images` shows local images.
 Image digests differ from image IDs - a *digest* is a checksum from a container registry and an image ID is a checksum of the local container image.